openhackathons-org/gpubootcamp/hpc/nways/README.md

 - Depth Learning: Choose one of the GPU programming approach and dive deep with optimaztion techniques.
 This approach is recommended for developers who have already decided to use a programming approach and want to learn best practises for same. e.g. Learn different features of OpenACC C and  apply best programming practise to application.
 - Breadth Learning: Cover at high level all the N-Ways to GPU programming.
 This approach is recommended for developers starting with GPU programming and yet to converge on the best available option to port to GPU.

-Individual labs in the bootcamp take 1 hour each and based on path chosen total labs can take approximate 8 hours.
+Individual labs in the bootcamp take 1 hour each and based on path chosen total Bootcamp can take approximate 8 hours.

 ## Prerequisites: